olhanotolga/100-days-of-code/log.md

 ## Day 23: June 23, 2020

-**Today's Progress:** More work on my JS calculator, crossing items off the to-do list:
+**Today's Progress:** More work on my JS calculator, crossing the first 3 items off the following to-do list:

 - enable the +/- (sign changing) button
 - enable the , (floating point) button